-- Additional ports must be added to both the server and client console to accelerate: Tools > Configure Additional Protocols
+- These ports can be added to both the server and client console to accelerate: Tools > Configure Additional Protocols

 If the protocol that you are trying to accelerate is not mentioned above, but is running on Windows (Oracle, DB2, or other databases), the configure additional protocol dialogue is available.

 - Ports must be added to both the server and client console: Tools > Configure Additional Protocols

 The NitroAccelerator Console shows compression statistics for Nitro-enabled connections.

 The two graphs show the outbound and inbound traffic where the blue lines are the actual compressed traffic and the red lines are what the traffic would be if it were uncompressed.

 While you may experience immediate improvements in throughput and reductions in connection latency, we recommend tuning the software to fit your specific environment and requirements.

 Once your preferred client configuration is identified, it can be deployed easily to your other clients.
 Contact support for more information.

 Compression levels allow for modifying compression algorithms and can be configured to tune performance for your environment, existing latency, and data types.